John Kavanagh (actor): Career

 Kavanagh's career picked up considerably in the mid-nineties.
 He acted alongside such classic actors as Mia Farrow and Jim Broadbent in the John Irvin film Widows' Peak (1994).
 Kavanagh then guest-starred in the Sharpe series (starring Sean Bean and Hugh Fraser), where he played the holy man Father Michael Curtis.
 That same year, he acted in Braveheart (1995) as one of the nobles who routinely changed sides from Scotland to England in the Scottish wars of independence.
 Kavanagh next acted in Some Mother's Son (1996), a prison film written by Jim Sheridan, and reunited with Brenda Fricker in Pete's Meteor (1998).

 After a number of smaller films, Kavanagh acted in another historical epic: the Oliver Stone film Alexander (2004), starring Colin Farrell, Val Kilmer and Anthony Hopkins.
 Kavanagh played the role of Parmenion, the old general who questions Alexander's actions.
 After a plot to kill the young leader is foiled, Parmenion is accused of being the mastermind behind it and is murdered.
 While the film was a triumph overseas, its domestic box office was a fraction of the budget, and it received negative reviews for a number of reasons.
 After this, Kavanagh acted in Brian De Palma's murder film The Black Dahlia (2006) which failed at the box office.

-Kavanagh rebounded with the successful television series The Tudors (2007).
-Starring fellow Alexander cast member Jonathan Rhys Meyers, the series plays out the story of England's turmoil in the time of Henry VIII and his life as he breaks from the Catholic Church.
+Kavanagh rebounded with the successful television series The Tudors (2007), starring fellow Alexander cast member Jonathan Rhys Meyers.
+Kavanagh played Cardinal Campeggio, who presides over the court that is to rule on Henry VIII's petition for an annulment of his marriage to Catherine of Aragon.
 In 2012 Kavanagh was cast in Michael Hirst's TV series Vikings.

 Kavanagh collaborated as vocalist with Paul Brady on the record The Green Crow Caws, a musical celebration of the words of Seán O'Casey.